 If you have any questions about the FOI process, including how to submit an FOI request, please contact the FOI Officer at FOI@bcpharmacists.org The College has a duty to assist applicants.

-The College may charge a fee, however, for providing access to records of general information.
-Under section 75 of FIPPA, the College may require an applicant to pay for the following services:
+Under section 75 of FIPPA, the College may also charge a fee for the following services:

 - Locating, retrieving and producing records (if longer than 3 hours)